By Peter Ramsey

 Issues arise when you're suddenly faced with something unexpected, or completely new.
 This can be very subtle, and is mostly sub-conscious.

-To counter-balance noise, try adding context, clear labels and a coherent direction.
+To counter-balance noise (and reduce load), try adding context, clear labels and a coherent direction.

 As a really practical example, clearly-labelled CTAs help prime the user with context of what they're about to do.